Complete Guide to Credit Card Processing Fees (2026)

 Increased Adoption of Biometric Authentication

-Fingerprint and facial recognition are moving beyond phones into payment verification.
+Facial recognition is moving beyond phones into payment verification.
 This layer of security makes transactions exceptionally secure, significantly lowering the risk of fraudulent charges.
 As this technology becomes standard, it could help lower overall payment processing costs by virtually eliminating certain types of card-present fraud.

 Other Payment Options